 When calling an

-RPC, you call a method remotely on an object that could be anywhere in the world.
-They are "events" you can trigger when needed.
+RPC, you call a method remotely on an object that can be anywhere in the world.
+They're "events" you can trigger when needed.

 If you call an